dpow34/Journal/README.md

 # Journal
-A Flutter app that represents a Journal.
+A Flutter app that represents a journal.

 ![](journal.gif)